openHPI/codeoceanR/README.md

 - Click `SCORE` to see how many of the tests you pass.
 Change your solutions if needed. `SCORE` again.
 Ignore messages for tasks you haven't worked on yet (they show how much work is left).
 - `RUN` and `SCORE` often to easily find the location of mistakes.
-- Finally, when time is up or you’re content, click `SUBMIT`.
+- Finally, when you’re content, click `SUBMIT`.

 The tasks are split in separate files.
 Each can be run independently.
 Scoring happens for all files at once.
 I suggest to always read the entire task before starting to work on it ;-)